Kim Strunk Named 2022 Healthcare Hero by Indianapolis Business Journal

 May 13, 2022

-Hopebridge Founder and Chief Clinical Strategy Officer Kim Strunk has been awarded an IBJ 2022 Healthcare Hero award in the category of Community Achievement in Health Care.
+Hopebridge Founder and Head of Clinical Strategy Kim Strunk has been awarded an IBJ 2022 Healthcare Hero award in the category of Community Achievement in Health Care.
 The Community Achievement in Health Care honors a company or organization that has successfully implemented a program that has addressed an acknowledged problem in health care administration or delivery.

 Her nomination recognizes her work to improve the lives of children with autism, her commitment to advancing the clinical quality of autism therapy and her determination to serve a population who is traditionally underserved.
 “I’m truly honored to have received the IBJ 2022 Healthcare Hero nomination on behalf of Hopebridge.
 Hopebridge’s success and ability to make an impact on our communities over the last 17 years is truly a result of the passionate care exhibited by our team members,” says Kim.
 “I’m so proud to work alongside the best and brightest in the industry.”